Puerto Rican cuatro: Use in popular music

-Jon Anderson used a cuatro on the Yes album Tormato, although the sleeve-notes misdescribe the instrument as an Álvarez ten string guitar.
+Jon Anderson used a cuatro on the Yes album Tormato, although the sleeve-notes misdescribe the instrument as an Álvarez ten-string guitar.
 Puerto Rican singer-songwriter Christian Nieves played a cuatro on the 2017 hit single "Despacito" by Luis Fonsi featuring Daddy Yankee; the instrument, as strung for left-handed playing, appears at 3:32 of the song's official music video, which became the most-viewed video on YouTube on August 4, 2017.
+During the Super Bowl LX halftime show, bandmember José Eduardo Santana played the cuatro during Ricky Martin's cover of "Lo Que Le Pasó a Hawaii."